-Introduction: Importance of DA in depression
+Introduction: Importance of Dopamine in Depression

-Readers may appreciate that I have always thought and taught that the role of DA in depression has been neglected and under-appreciated.
+Readers may appreciate that I have always thought and taught that the role of dopamine (DA) in depression has been neglected and under-appreciated.
 There is no doubt that it plays a vital role in motivation, anhedonia, and cognition, which are central changes to the debilitating effects of the illness and are inadequately addressed by almost all other antidepressants.

 Undeniably, there are no other generally accepted effective antidepressants which elevate all relevant neurotransmitters, including dopamine, except MAOIs.